viraj-nikam/canvas/README.md

 composer install
 ```

-To enable uploads on the site, give ownership of the uploads directory to the web server:
+To enable uploads on the blog, give ownership of the uploads directory to the web server:

 ```sh
 sudo chown -R www-data:www-data public/uploads